named-data/ndn-cxx/docs/specs/certificate-format.rst

 a common certificate format, as it requires additional components.
-For example, a certificate may follow a specific naming convention and may need to include validity period, revocation information, etc.  This specification defines naming and components of the NDN certificates and is complementary to NDN packet specification.
+For example, a certificate may follow a specific naming convention and may need to include validity period, revocation information, etc.  This specification defines naming and structure of the NDN certificates and is complementary to NDN packet specification.

 ::